Alcampopiano/hypothesize/paper/paper.md

 testing (e.g., trimmed mean and bootstrapping).

-In contrast to other statistical libraries in Python [@Vallat2018; @seabold2010statsmodels; @ho2019moving], Hypothesize is focused solely on robust methods, especially those that are analogous to traditional NHST approaches (e.g., t-test, ANOVA, Pearson's correlation).
-Hypothesize also provides many flexible options for controlling how hypothesis tests are carried out.
-For example,
+In contrast to other statistical libraries in Python [@Vallat2018; @seabold2010statsmodels; @ho2019moving], Hypothesize is focused solely on robust methods for comparing groups and measuring associations.
+Researchers who are familiar with traditional NHST and related concepts (e.g., t-test, ANOVA, Pearson's correlation) will find analogous approaches in Hypothesize.
+A broad range of choices exist in Hypothesize both in terms of the supported statistical designs as well as options for fine-grained control over how tests are computed.

-- Several estimators are available, including the trimmed mean, mean, median, winsorized correlation and percentage bend correlation (estimators from other statistics packages, or user defined estimators, can also be used in some cases).

-- For many designs, users can choose between using the percentile bootstrap or the bootstrap-t test.
+For example:

+- Where applicable, many hypothesis tests allow the specification of an estimator.
+That is, users may choose when to use the mean, median, trimmed mean, winsorized correlation, percentage bend correlation, or any other compatible statistical estimator.

+- Single- and multi-factor designs are supported, and this includes supporting independent, dependent, and mixed groups.

-- To control family-wise error, robust sequentially rejective methods can be applied.
+- Family-wise error can be robustly controlled with sequentially rejective methods [rom1990sequentially; hochberg1988sharper; benjamni1995controlling].

-In terms of using the software, Hypothesize keeps the barrier to entry low for researchers, for example,
+In terms of learning to use the software, Hypothesize keeps the barrier to entry low for researchers.
+For example:

  - To easily incorporate Hypothesize with standard data processing tools [see @mckinney-proc-scipy-2010], all top-level